Welcome new student

 computers and wifi

-At all unit libraries, there are computers you can borrow; log in with your user ID and password A. If you have your own computer, you can use one of the wireless networks UpUnet-S or Eduroam.
+At all subject libraries, there are computers you can use; log in with your user ID and password A. If you have your own computer, you can use one of the wireless networks UpUnet-S or Eduroam.

 copy, scan and print

 At the library you can use eduPrint to print, copy and scan documents.
 Students and researchers connected to eduroam can also use their own laptop, tablet or smartphone to print.
-The most convenient way to pay for your printouts is by using a PayEx account that you register with eduPrint.
+To pay for your printouts and copies you need to top up your printing account with printing coupons or credit card (soon to be launched) in the eduPrint portal.
 You can also buy printing coupons at Carolina Rediviva or at most university receptions.

-The Library’s e-resources are available by agreement to students, researchers, employees and others active at Uppsala University.
+The Library’s e-resources can be found using the search tool.
+They are available by agreement to students, researchers, employees and others active at Uppsala University.
 To access our resources off-campus, log in in with your user-ID and password A.

 The University Library has many electronic books within various subject areas, as well as encyclopaedias, course books and reference books.
 Most e-books are in English.
 Many e-books can be downloaded to a computer or a tablet.
 If you want to download books, you will need an Adobe account.